TechTalk.

 If not, your motherboard should have come with some standoff screws.
 Screw these into the corresponding holes in your case (your trusty motherboard manual should give you some help here).

 Now is a good time to make sure any cables you need to route around the motherboard are done.
-This includes all your fan cables, power cables.
+This includes all your fan cables and power cables.
 It’s best to spend as much time as possible doing this as having cables running across your motherboard doesn’t look all that great.

 Install the power supply (PSU)